SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] OTP Regeneration/Validation on Timeout/Session Expiry
 - [x] Zero Setup Application, Just Download and Run!
 Easy to Use!
 - [x] No specialized Software required for modification of Config file
+- [x] Integration of Notification Engine with Telegram Bot
+- [x] Integration of Notification Engine with Mail Service
+- [x] Integration of Notification Engine with Mobile Push notification example by using IFTTT Service

 ## Technical Details